Donald Trump Jr. Calls For ‘Army’ Of Supporters At Polling Places As Opponents Warn Of Voter Intimidation

 The call for supporters to take to polling places to keep an eye out for potential fraud comes after a controversial incident in which crowds of Trump supporters gathered outside an early voting location in Virginia this week.
 Officials said the members of the group, who waved signs in support of the president and led chants, left some feeling uncomfortable and prompted local leaders to take measures to get them safely inside to vote.

-“Citizens coming into and leaving the building did have to go by them,” Gary Scott, the general registrar of Fairfax County, said in a statement (via the Seattle Times).
+“Citizens coming into and leaving the building did have to go by them,” Gary Scott, the general registrar of Fairfax County, said in a statement, as quoted by the Seattle Times.
 “Those voters who were in line outside of the building were moved inside and we continued operations.
 Some voters, and elections staff, did feel intimidated by the crowd and we did provide escorts past the group.
 One of the escorts was the county executive.”